Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 Data scientists should not worry about infrastructure details.<br>
 Ideally, data scientists should only focus on the data analytics tools they need for the solution.
 For example Databricks, Machine learning, database, etc.<br>
-Enterprise security, monitoring, secrets storage, databases, access over a private network should be integrated into the solution in a transparent way so cloud and security team can approve the whole solution easily.
+Enterprise security, monitoring, secrets storage, databases, access over a private network should be built into the solution in a transparent way so cloud and security team can approve the whole solution easily.

-One of the design goals is to have all the services that are part of the solution connected to one virtual network to make the traffic between services private (use of private endpoints).
+One of the design goals of this pattern is to have all the services that are part of the solution connected to one virtual network to make the traffic between services private (use of private endpoints).
 A virtual network can be either created along with the solution or an existing / pre-defined virtual network (Hub/Spoke model – spoke VNET made by network enterprise team) can be chosen.